taurusloathe/Ethash-Algorithm/README.md

 # Optimization of Hash Functions:
 Investigates faster hash functions or algorithms that can provide similar cryptographic properties with better performance.

-Be sure to update the network hashrate amd the target block time as needed.
+Be sure to update the network hashrate and the target block time as needed.
 Note that implementing GPU acceleration requires CUDA-compatible hardware and the CuPy library installed, which provides NumPy-like syntax for GPU computing.
 The performance gains may vary depending on hardware configuration.